Managing the Messaging Inbox

 • Select from the matching results

-Channel - Choose how to send the message:
+Channel - Choose how to send the message.
+The picker shows pill-style buttons for each available channel:

-• SMS - Available if the customer has a phone number (uses SMS credits)
+• SMS - Available if the customer has a phone number on file (uses SMS credits)

 Subject (optional, Email only) - Enter an email subject line